Tips for Taps Blog

 The new Lead and Copper Rule Revisions introduce a proactive approach to protecting children and communities from the risks of lead exposure.
 First introduced in 1991, the Lead and Copper Rule was last revised in 2019.
 (You can read our coverage of the LCR’s 2019 updates for schools and childcare centers here).
 This time around, the EPA talked with states, tribes, water utilities, and traditionally underserved communities to substantially improve the outlook of water quality in America.

-In this blog post, we’ll start with an overview of what’s new and how it matters to you.
+In this insider look, we’ll start with an overview of what’s new and how it matters to you.
 While the revisions put the brunt of the workload on utilities and treatment plants, information for you—the consumer—is still crucial.
 Expect ongoing coverage of the revisions as things develop.

 What Are the Lead and Copper Rule Revisions (LCRR)?